miguelesquirol/zpx_frontend_test/README.md

 ## Explanation

 This project was created on React with some minimal extra dependencies.
-I didn't want to use any big dependency like React-Table to create a whole Dashboard, because the exercise was mostly to show a demo pull info from the API and to display on the site.
+I didn't want to use any big dependency like _React-Table_ to create a whole Dashboard, because the exercise was mostly to show a demo pull info from the API and to display on the site.

-I used the framework d3 for the graphics.
+I used the framework D3 for the graphics, and a couple of small dependencies for practical purposes like time formating, or data range selection.

 ## Needs Work